Thilrmere Deacon regularly recommends their clients secure off plan property to enable the greatest potential for capital growth.

 One of the big advantages is that you are securing the property at today’s market value (possibly less), giving time for a significant increase in the value by the time the development is completed.
-It is not uncommon for some investors to have made up to 100% growth on the value of their unit between exchange of contracts and completion.
+It is not uncommon for some investors to have made up to 100% growth on the value of their unit between the exchange of contracts and completion.

 And it’s certainly not uncommon for investors to double their initial deposit during the build period.
 For example, Investor A commits to buy a property 3 years off plan in Manchester for £200,000.

-He puts down a 20% deposit (£40,000)
+He puts down a 20% deposit (£40,000) to secure the property.

 Growth in the city is approximately 7% per year.
 Over 3 years is 21%, therefore the value of the unit is now approximately £242,000.
 He could sell the property, take out his initial £40,000 and a further £42,000 profit.

-Of course, there are no guarantees, so it is important to be investing in areas with strong demand, consistent growth potential, and also invest with developers who have financing in place and are not using the investor’s funds to complete the build.
+Of course, there are no guarantees, so it is important to be investing in areas with strong demand, and consistent growth potential, and also invest with developers who have financing in place and are not using the investor’s funds to complete the build.

-What are the best Off-Plan locations?
+What are the best places to buy off plan property?